Eric Pickles: Localism Act

 Pickles was responsible for the Localism Act 2011 that changed the powers of local government in England.
 The measures affected by the Act include more elected mayors and referendums.
 The Localism Act opens with Part 1, Chapter 1(1), under the heading "Local authority's general power of competence", "A local council has power to do anything that individuals generally may do".

-The bill was introduced by Pickles, and given its first reading on 13 December 2010.
+The bill, introduced by Pickles, received first reading on 13 December 2010.
 The Bill completed the third reading in the House of Lords on 31 October 2011.
 The bill received royal assent on 15 November 2011.

 The bill was quickly undermined, however, after it was published on 13 December.
 One of the claims made for it is that it would "give local communities real control over housing and planning decisions", but on the same day, Pickles issued a decision in a planning appeal.
 The National Grid had applied to Tewkesbury Borough Council to build a gas plant just outside Tirley in Gloucestershire.
 The installation would occupy more than 16 acres and the application had been opposed by more than 1,000 residents in a sparsely populated rural area, by 12 parish councils and by every member of the planning committee of the local planning authority.
 Rejecting the local opposition, Pickles chose to grant permission to build the gas plant.

 In April 2014, South Norfolk MP Richard Bacon welcomed the decision that Pickles and the DCLG would have final say over the building of wind turbines.
-By June 2014, Pickles had intervened on 12 windfarm projects and rejected 10 of them, against the recommendations from planning inspectors, rising to 50 rejections by October 2014.
+By June 2014, Pickles had intervened on 12 windfarm projects, rejecting 10 of them, against the recommendations from planning inspectors, rising to 50 refusals by October 2014.